When it comes to the jaguar vs leopard discussion, it’s easy to get confused between these two admirable animals.

-It’s very difficult to tell them apart because they are never seen in the same place – except in zoos and that doesn’t count.
+It’s very difficult to tell them apart because they are never seen in the same place – except in zoos, and that doesn’t count.

-1. Where do they live?
+1. Where do leopards and jaguars live?

 Both have a beautiful rosette pattern that’s quite distinct from a cheetah’s solid black spots.

 Leopard rosettes are small and tightly packed.

-Jaguar rosettes are larger and inside these rosettes there is a central black spot.
+Jaguar rosettes are larger, and inside these rosettes, there is a central black spot.

 Male leopards are almost the same size as male jaguars, from 40-90 kg (88-198 lb).
 The females are much smaller, sometimes just 28 kg (61 lb).

 Body shape is the easiest trick when comparing jaguar vs leopard.

-Jaguars are stocky animals, with broad shoulder muscles and a robust build.
+Jaguars are stocky animals with broad shoulder muscles and a robust build.
 They have short and compact bodies.

 Leopards have longer, more slender bodies.
 So despite weighing less, leopards are longer than their South American cousins.

-If body shape isn’t enough to tell them apart then look at the tail.
+If body shape isn’t enough to tell them apart, then look at the tail.

-Leopards are good looking.
+Leopards are good-looking.
 They have small angular heads with sharp cheekbones and clearly defined lines.

 In comparison, jaguar have fat rounded faces.
 Their heads are much larger and their ears aren’t as prominent.

 Both these cats are adaptive hunters that can survive in many different habitats.
 They are most commonly associated with trees.

 Leopards used to live in Hong Kong and Japan.
 They’ve found leopard fossils all over Europe.
 In Russia, leopards inhabit snowy forests and brave temperatures of 25 below.

 Africa’s leopards are most abundant in areas of savannah, where there is a mix of grasslands and trees.

 8. Jaguar and leopard are solitary animals

-If you see more than one then it is either a mother with cub, a mating pair, or you are in a zoo.
+If you see more than one, then it is either a mother with cub, a mating pair, or you are in a zoo.

 Jaguars are only a little slower and can comfortably reach 50 km/h, even though a dense rainforest doesn’t provide space for them to do this.

 These spotted hunters typically kill their prey through suffocation, delivered by a strong bite to the throat or neck.
-Jaguar are unique in that their teeth are strong enough to pierce the skull of their prey.
+Jaguars are unique in that their teeth are strong enough to pierce the skull of their prey.

 Black panthers can be leopards or jaguars!
 How confusing is that?